zhossainny/var-api/README.md

 # VaR Calculator REST API

 A Spring Boot application for calculating **Value at Risk (VaR)** using historical PnL data — supports both single trades and portfolios.
-Implements clean OOP design with full Swagger support and validation.
+Implements clean OOP design with full Swagger support, Docker support and validation.

 ---
 ## Assumptions

 - This project focuses solely on computing **historical VaR**, which does not require high-performance infrastructure.
-The goal is to demonstrate quality of delivery, clean architecture, and usability.
+The goal is to demonstrate quality of delivery, clean architecture, intuitiveness and usability.
-- Clients should be able to run the solution out-of-the-box with no setup beyond executing the Maven Wrapper.
+- Clients should be able to run the solution out-of-the-box with no setup beyond executing the provided Maven Wrapper or pulling uploaded docker image.
 - ⚠️ This solution is **not** designed for computing VaR at institutional scale (e.g., entire books at a bank or hedge fund).
 Those would require nightly batch pipelines or distributed compute frameworks.
 For example:
-  > At one bank, historical VaR was computed for ~500,000 swap trades, each priced and sensitivity-bumped over multiple scenarios.
+  > At one of my previous bank, historical VaR was computed for ~500,000 swap trades, each priced and sensitivity-bumped over multiple scenarios.
 This required ~3 hours on multicore infrastructure — ideally handled today via grid computing.

 ---
 ---